captainMattador/gulp-dev-boilerplate/README.md

 Getting Started
 -------------

-required Globally: Node.js, Bower.io, Nodemon.io
+Required Globally: Node.js, Bower.io, Nodemon.io.

 Navigate to the folder you want to store your project, then: